Pot Bellied Pig

 Pot bellied pigs have been growing in popularity as pets in some countries.
 They are hypoallergenic and relatively smart and clean animals.
 Pigs have poor vision but an excellent sense of smell and hearing.
 Rooting is a common behavior observed with potbellied pigs, this is them digging and searching in the ground with its snout.

-Say Hello To Cub Creek's Pigs: Wilbur, Orville, Oscar, & Oscar
+Say Hello To Cub Creek's Pigs: Wilbur, Orville, & Izzy

 It is thought that these pigs have originated in Nam Định province of Vietnam, in the Red River Delta.